Scientific Name

 Description

-Ceraria pygmaea, also known as Portulacaria pygmaea, is a dwarf dioecious succulent with a tuberous rootstock and small branches, woody at the base, that spread and often hang, staying close to the ground.
-The tuber grows up to 4 inches (10 cm) in diameter.
-Leaves are thick, fleshy, glabrous, blue-green at first, later yellowish-green, and fall off almost to the touch.
-They are up to 0.6 inches (1.5 cm) long and 0.4 inches (1 cm) in diameter.
+Ceraria pygmaea, also known as Portulacaria pygmaea, is a dwarf, dioecious succulent with a tuberous rootstock and small branches that are woody at the base and spread and often hang, staying close to the ground.
+The tuber can grow up to 4 inches (10 cm) in diameter.
+The leaves are thick, fleshy, glabrous, blue-green at first, later yellowish-green, and fall off almost to the touch.
+They can measure up to 0.6 inches (1.5 cm) long and 0.4 inches (1 cm) in diameter.

 The tiny flowers are white to pale pink and appear in terminal clusters of 2 to 6.